 - List of The Events Calendar template files

-Premium users can open a ticket with our support team to assist in upgrading from legacy to V2 views.
+Premium users can open a ticket with our support team for help updating to 6.0 and upgrading from legacy to V2 views.
 However, please note that we are limited to providing resources and helping point you in the right direction if you have extensive customizations.
 You will need to work through any necessary changes yourself or hire an outside developer to assist you.

 I like the style of the legacy views better.
-Can I update but keep that design?
+Can I update to 6.0 but keep that design?

-If there’s a particular aspect of the legacy view styling, your best option is to upgrade to the new views and customize them to look the way you want.
+If there’s a particular aspect of the legacy view styling that you like, your best option is to upgrade to the new views and customize them to look the way you want.
 That way, you’ll get all the critical improvements provided by the V2 framework.
-Plus, since the new views are easier to customize, you’ll have more options for making your calendar look just the way you envision.
+Plus, since the new views are easier to customize, you’ll have more options to make your calendar look just the way you envision.